Probing spin dynamics of ultra-thin van der Waals magnets via photon-magnon coupling: Results

 In summary, we provide the first demonstration of photon-magnon coupling between a superconducting resonator and $\nano\meter$-thick vdW flakes of CGT, using a total of 23 devices with different CGT flakes of thickness from $153\,\nano\meter$ down to $11\,\nano\meter$.
 By employing a coupled-harmonic-oscillator model, we extract the coupling strength, magnetic resonance field and relaxation rates for both photon and magnon modes in our devices.
 From our semi-broadband experiments, we find that the magnetic properties of exfoliated CGT flakes are robust against the transfer process, with a standard deviation of less than $5\,\%$ to expected resonance values from bulk parameters.
+Notably, this suggests that vdW magnetic materials can be pre-screened at bulk to identify the most promising material for few layer device fabrication.
 The upper limit of the Gilbert damping in the 15 ML thick CGT flake is determined to be $0.021$, which is comparable to commonly used ferromagnetic thin-films such as NiFe and CoFeB and thus making CGT attractive for similar device applications.
 We highlight that the damping parameter is key in precessional magnetisation switching \cite{Rowlands2019, Meo2022}, auto-oscillations by dc currents \cite{Wagner2018, Haidar2019}, and comprehensive spin-orbit transport in vdW magnetic systems~\cite{Kurebayashi_NatRevPhys2022}.
 The presented techniques are readily transferable to other vdW magnetic systems to study spin dynamics in atomically-thin crystalline materials.
-While creating stable magnon polaritons is still an open challenge due to the large loss rate $\gamma$ of the CGT magnon system, this work offers an important approach towards its achievement as there are still potential improvements to the measurement sensitivity such as resonator mode volume reduction by introducing $\nano\meter$ scale constrictions\cite{McKenzie2019, Gimeno2020} and use of exfoliation/transfer techniques to produce larger flakes to enhance the mode overlap (hence coupling strength)\cite{Huang2020, Zhou2022}.
+While creating stable magnon polaritons is still an open challenge due to the large loss rate $\gamma$ of the CGT magnon system, this work offers an important approach towards its achievement.
+There are still potential improvements to the measurement sensitivity such as resonator mode volume reduction by introducing $\nano\meter$ scale constrictions\cite{McKenzie2019, Gimeno2020} and use of exfoliation/transfer techniques to produce larger flakes to enhance the mode overlap (hence coupling strength)\cite{Huang2020, Zhou2022}.
 With concerted efforts, the formation of magnon polaritons in few layers vdW materials will become feasible.